neuralmagic/sparseml/integrations/huggingface-transformers/tutorials/sentiment-analysis/sentiment-analysis-cli.md

 ## Sparse Transfer Learning onto SST2 (GLUE Task)

+SparseML's CLI offers pre-made training pipelines for common NLP tasks, including text classification.

-SparseML's CLI enables you to kick-off sparsification workflows with various utilities like creating training pipelines, dataset loading, checkpoint saving, metric reporting, and logging handled for you.
+The CLI enables you to kick-off training runs with various utilities like dataset loading and pre-processing, checkpoint saving, metric reporting, and logging handled for you.

 All we have to do is pass a couple of key arguments:
 - `--model_name_or_path` specifies the starting checkpoint to load for training
-- `--task` specifies a glue dataset to train with
+- `--task` specifies a glue task to train on
 - `--recipe` specifies path a recipe to use to apply sparsification algorithms or sparse transfer learning to the model.
 For Sparse Transfer Learning, we will use a recipe that instructs SparseML to maintain sparsity during the training process and to apply quantization over the final few epochs.

 ### Run Transfer Learning